Blendshe/TechEd-201/README.md

 ![screenshot of DOM diagram](/DOM%20V%20Image%20210223.png)

-**innertext** will give you everything in a string, getting raw data not html
+**innertext** will give you everything in a string, getting text not html

 **innerhtml** gets you html and text